cdornn/-bigideas-skills-lab-6/README.md

 * Download jupiterhub or go to the website online and log in with your account
 * After you join jupiterhub you should start a new terminal
 * In the terminal, type `git clone https://github.com/cdornn/bigideas-skills-lab-6.git` and press enter
-* After the folder downloads, double click the `nano.save` file to launch the program

 ## How to contribute

+Your help is appreciated!

+* Fork the project
+* Make your changes to the project
+* Submit a pull request

 ## Code of Conduct